polterguy/phosphorusfive/plugins/p5.lambda/README.md

 In the above example, the branch will only occur if either the *[_name]* is "thomas" and the *[_surname]* is "hansen", or the *[_name]* is
 "john" and the *[_surname]* is "doe".
 If the values are for instance "thomas" and "doe", then the branch will not occur.
 This is because the last
-*[and]* operator, is a child of the *[or]*, and hence these are scoped together.
+*[and]* operator, is a child of the *[or]*, and hence these are scoped together, the same way they'd normally be using parantheses in other programming languages.

 If you have both *[and]* and *[or]* operators, in the same scope, then *[and]* will get presedence, as in other programming languages.

-Notice though that the syntax for p5.lambda, creates very "verbose" code, for complex conditions.
-This is due to that Hyperlambda is a simple key/value/children file format, and in fact not a "programming language" per se.
+Notice though that the syntax for branching in P5, creates verbose code for complex conditions.
+This is due to that Hyperlambda is a simple key/value/children file format, and in fact not a programming language per se.
 This means that each node can only have one name, and one value.
 In addition to a list of children.
+This has the benefit though of being able to logically traverse your branching code, in code, understanding its conditions, without having to do any parsing of conditional expressions.

 This is intentionally created this way, to allow for intelligently and semantically make it possible for the machine itself, to understand the code from a semantic point of view, before it evaluates the lambda objects.

-So even though this sometimes creates relatively "verbose" code, compared to other more consice programming languages, it also has some pretty amazing side-effects.
+So even though this sometimes creates relatively "verbose" code, compared to other less verbose programming languages, it also has some pretty amazing side-effects.
 Such as making it very easy for your machine to understand what it is evaluating, by intelligently traversing the execution tree, before it evaluates your code.
-Allowing for it to modify the execution tree, directly itself, before it evaluates your lambda object, etc, etc, etc.
+Allowing for it to modify the execution tree, directly itself, before it evaluates your lambda object etc.

-However, the negative side-effect, is that sometimes the code becomes more verbose, and longer, for tasks that in other programming languages would require far less code.
-On average though, the amount of code necessary to create some piece of logic, would often be far less in p5.lambda, than what it would be in other programming languages.
-The above code example though, is the "trade-off price" you pay for this feature.
+However, the negative side-effect, is that sometimes the code becomes more verbose and longer, for tasks that in other programming languages would require far less code.
+On average though, the amount of code necessary to create some piece of logic, would often be far less in P5, than what it would be in other programming languages.
+The above code example though, is the trade-off price you pay for this feature.

-To understand why, realize that there literally "is no programming language, only the execution tree", so what you see in p5.lambda, is what a compiler, or an interpreter would produce, after having parsed your "code".
-In p5.lambda, "code" does in fact not really exist!
-You are modifying the execution tree directly, without any steps inbetween you, and your machine, as would be the case in all other programming languages.
-Both compiled languages, and interpreted languages.
+To understand why, realize that there literally is no programming language, only the execution tree, so what you see in P5, is what a compiler, or an interpreter would produce, after having parsed your code.
+In P5, code does not in fact exist!
+You are modifying the execution tree directly, without any steps inbetween you, and your machine, as would be the case in all other programming languages - Both compiled languages, and interpreted languages.

-Some of the consequences of this, is that it to a much larger extent, allows the machine to produce its own code, in the long run, facilitating for off-loading the burdon from the programmer, creating a much more "intention driven" environment for the programmer, where the programmer can simply state his "intentions", and the machine creates the code that implements his intentions.
+Some of the consequences of this, is that it to a much larger extent, allows the machine to produce its own code, in the long run, facilitating for off-loading the burdon from the programmer, creating a much more "intention driven" environment for the programmer, where the programmer can simply state his intentions, and the machine creates the code that implements these intentions.

-If ythe above paragraphs sounds like lots of "mumbo jumbo" to you, simply ignore it, run with p5.lambda, and watch your future change, to the better, and making you more productive, as you start realizing how you can reuse code, to an extent never seen before in other programming languages after a while.
+If the above paragraphs sounds like lots of mumbo jumbo to you, simply ignore it, run with P5, and watch your future change, to the better, making you more productive, as you start realizing how you can reuse code, to an extent never seen before in other programming languages after a while.

-One example of this, is the "control type of page" in the CMS parts of System42, where the machine is literally doing all the programming for you.
-This can of course be taken _MUCH_ further than what I have done so far.
-And we will take it much further too.
-In a traditional programming language, you have to play all the instruments.
-In p5.lambda, you are the conductor, having a complete symphonical orchestra at your disposal, allowing you to "conduct" your pieces of logic together, where the machine to a much larger extent takes care of the "programming" for you.

-However, before you can come to that point, you must first understand how, and why, the machine does what it does.

-#### [not], slightly special, not ...
+### [not]

-The *[not]* operator, due to the above reasoning, is slightly special in p5.lambda.
-This is because it needs to be the "name" of a node.
+The *[not]* operator, due to the above reasoning, is slightly special in P5.
+This is because it needs to be the name of a node.
 Hence, it will as a result always have to _FOLLOW_ the condition it is supposed to negate.
 Let us illustrate with an example.

 ```
 _x:bool:false
 if:x:/../*/_x?value
   not
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!